• Pleiades

 Astronomy Picture of the Week – Eagle Nebula

 From afar, this nebula looks like an eagle, but a closer look however reveals the bright region is actually a window into the center of a larger dark shell of dust, where a whole cluster of new stars is being formed.
-The Eagle emission nebula, also known as M16, lies about 6500 light years away towards the Serpens constellation and spans about 20 light-years.
+The Eagle emission nebula, also known as M16 or NGC 6611, lies about 6500 light years away towards the Serpens constellation and spans about 20 light-years.
 Image credit: T. A. Rector & B. A. Wolpa, NOAO, AURA

 • Astronomy